aubreyrjones/libesp/README.md

 This code is designed and tested to run on multicore 64-bit x86 processors.
 I'm not saying it *can't* work well elsewhere, but it probably *doesn't* work anywhere else at the time of this writing.
-Why multicore?
-Because the timestamp thread is greedy.
-This can certainly be improved, but presently the timestamp thread will happily spin 100% of a core.

 Also, you might need fast storage.
 I'm on SSD, and everything is near-instantaneous.
 I don't know what it's like on spinning platters.
 If it's a problem, you can